nervosnetwork/mandrake/docs/idea.md

 GUI for animagus
 --------------

-Design and implement a GUI application to help use animagus.
+Design and implement a GUI application to help people use animagus.

+The GUI app allows dapp developers to design AST and serialize to protocol buffers.

 ## Users